hashobject/perun.io/resources/guides/built-ins.md

 ### print-meta

-Useful for debugging, `print-meta` will show all of the metadata that Perun knows for the files in your fileset.
+Useful for debugging, `print-meta` will show all the metadata that Perun knows for the files in your fileset.
 For all metadata on all files, use `(print-meta)`.
 To restrict the amount of information printed, use these options:

 - `:map-fn` --- this function is applied to each metadata map before it is printed
 - `:filterer` --- restrict the files that will be processed using this function, which